0PEIN0/bash-helpers/README.md

 # Usage Instruction

 For usage instruction ***with*** new OS installations, follow [these](docs/new-os-setup.md) instructions.
-Otherwise open new terminal for usage instruction without new OS installations.
+Otherwise, open new terminal for usage instruction without new OS installations.

 ### IN NON SUDO USER MODE
 1. Create ***Gitrepos*** folder in the user directory.
 Path will look like this: **/home/$SYSTEM_USER_NAME/Gitrepos/**.
 Here ***$SYSTEM_USER_NAME*** denotes the user name of the operating system(Ubuntu in this case) user, which is not the default ***root*** user.
 Create the folder using this command: `mkdir -p ~/Gitrepos`.